egeeamu/voskhod/README.md

 > ./02_filtering_raw_data_denovo.sh

-this will generate output files filtered for quality in ./cleaned_input/assembly/ (synchronized R1 and R2 files when Paired-End sequencing is selected)
+this will generate output files filtered for quality in ./cleaned_input/assembly/ (synchronized R1 and R2 files when Paired-End sequencing is selected).
+If you already cleaned (and paired for PE-reads) your reads you can directly imort your reads to the cleaned_input/assembly folder of course.

-3- Launch Denovo Trinity assembly (selecting the correct value when requested):
+3- Launch Denovo assembly (selecting the correct value when requested):
--Cores to use : the number of core on your computer available for the analysis -Ram to use : total ram on your computer minus 2Gb (ex 16Gb - 2 > 14Gb)
+-Cores to use : the number of cores on your computer available for the analysis -Ram to use : total ram on your computer minus 2Gb (ex 16Gb - 2 > 14Gb)

 > ./03_denovo_assembly.sh